 What better way to improve the funnel than to shorten it.
 Reduce the time, effort and clicks needed to subscribe and highlight straight away that you have a variety of offers available with different pricing options.

 Digiday also takes this ‘offers in the paywall’ approach.
-This wall blocks content mid-article and includes their 3 offer options, skipping the offer page stage of the conversion funnel.
+This wall blocks content mid-article and includes their 3 subscription options, skipping the offer page stage of the conversion funnel.

 Integrate payment into the wall